 Frozen locks may not be an issue in the summer months, but in the wintertime, when your door locks get frozen shut, it can be impossible to get your doors unlocked.
 Fortunately, this is also an easy fix.

 Simply warm up your key by placing it in a small container of hot water.
 Once the key is warm and dry, insert a key into the lock mechanism and slowly turn it.
-Alternatively, you might also try using de-icer in your door lock if it is your car door that is locked shut or a blow dryer blowing hot air directly into the locking mechanism to thaw out your door locks.
+Alternatively, you might also try using a blow dryer to blow hot air directly into the locking mechanism to thaw out your door locks.

 The Key Is Bent

 If you use your key to cut things, as a box cutter, or as a can opener, for example, you could be causing your key to bend.
-If your key is bent, it could jam inside the lock when you attempt to get into your home or vehicle.
+If your key is bent, it could jam inside the lock when you attempt to get into your home.
 If this happens, you need to try to straighten your key as much as possible.

 The Key Tip Is Blunt